zolyfarkas/jaxrs-spf4j-demo/README.md

 This example shows how you can overcome some of the challenges you will face in a distributed architecture:

 1) Distributed stack traces between REST services.
+Know what is the root cause right away.

 2) DEBUG on ERROR.
-(Debug logs will be made available on service error)
+Debug logs attached to the  service error response, of all the services involved!

-3) PROFILE detail on ERROR/WARN
+3) PROFILE detail on ERROR/WARN.

 4) Timeout Propagation.